World’s 26 poorest nations in worst debt since 2006 - World Bank - Businessday NG

-The World Bank says that the 26 poorest countries worldwide “are deeper in debt than at any other time since 2006, “while being increasingly vulnerable to natural disasters and other catastrophes.
+The World Bank says the 26 poorest countries worldwide are deeper in debt than at any other time since 2006 while being increasingly vulnerable to natural disasters and other catastrophes.

 In its analysis, the World Bank found that these 26 nations, which have an annual per capita income of less than $1,145 a year, “are poorer today on average than they were on the eve of COVID-19, even though the rest of the world has largely recovered.”